ibm-cloud-docs/solution-tutorials/plan-create-update-deployments.md

 Once Terraform completes, it will have created:
 * a new Cloud Foundry organization
 * a `global.env` file under the `outputs` directory in your checkout.
 This file has environment variables you could reference in other scripts
+* the `terraform.tfstate` file

+> In this tutorial we use the `local` backend provider for Terraform state but Terraform also supports automatically saving the state to a remote location.
+Some backends even support versioning and locking.
+Refer to [Terraform Backend Types](https://www.terraform.io/docs/backends/types/index.html).

 ### Reuse an organization you are managing